 In a separate large bowl, beat the egg whites using a mixer.
 When the egg whites are foamy, add the granulated sugar.
 Continue mixing over high speed until soft peaks.

 Add half of the egg white mixture into the almond flour mixture and gently fold using a rubber spatula.
 Once the almond flour is well incorporated, add the rest of the almond flour mixture and fold until everything is well combined.
+Add the pandan extract and fold gently until the color is uniform in color.
 The batter should be able to drip and fall off the spatula slowly.

 With a piping bag, pipe batter into baking sheet lined with parchment paper.
 The diameter of each macaron should be about 1.5-2 inches, depending on your preferences.
 Once all the batter is piped out onto the baking sheet, tap the baking sheet onto the counter top a few times to get rid of the air bubbles.
 Let the piped batter rest at room temperature for at least 30 minutes, until there is no batter sticking to your finger when touched.